mdorn/auto-vulns-demo-frontend/README.md

 Discovery of the vulnerabilty entailed:

-1) Inspecting traffic sent from the mobile app using Burp Proxy revealed a redundant specification of email address in request payload (i.e. why was the email address sent in the request when it was already encoded in the JWT used in the Authz header).
+1) Inspecting traffic sent from the mobile app using Burp Proxy revealed a redundant specification of email address in request payload (i.e. why was the email address sent in the request when it was already encoded in the JWT used in the Authz header?).
 This suggested an avenue for manipulating server-side logic.
-2) Fuzzing user input in an account registration form with Burp Intruder revealed a) validating email ownership was unnecessary (i.e. no confirmation email sent) and b) a faulty regex allowed control characters in email address, so that an attacker could register a new account using the target victim's email address with a CRLF character on the end, which as it turned out the application would treat as equivalent to the victim's identity.
+2) Fuzzing user input in an account registration form with Burp Intruder revealed a) validating email ownership was unnecessary (i.e. no confirmation email sent) and b) a faulty regex allowed control characters in the email address, so that an attacker could register a new account using the target victim's email address with a CRLF character on the end, which as it turned out the application would treat as equivalent to the victim's identity.

 ### Demo